 Scientists have long maintained that they can track human origins back to one region in Africa.
 From there, our human ancestors spread up to Europe and outwards to settle in the different continents.
 Quite literally, the rest is history.

 Fast forwarding to today, many of us can ramble off several countries that our more recent ancestors originated.
 I know that my grandfather’s parents traveled to the United States from a small island off the coast of Naples, Italy in the early 20th century.
 They passed through Ellis Island in the Upper New York Bay and had their name changed before settling down in the Northeast.
 I know this information because it is often talked about in our family and has become an oral tradition.
 While I use ancestry as an example, the same can be said about a family’s medical or genetic health history.

-Families have many things in common, including their genes, environment, and lifestyle.
-Together, these factors can give clues to medical conditions that may run in the family.
-By identifying patterns of chronic diseases and genetic conditions among relatives, healthcare professionals can determine whether an individual, other family members, or future generations may be at an increased risk of developing a certain condition.
-Knowing one’s family medical history and sharing it with their doctor can allow a person to take steps to reduce their risk.
-Regular checkups or testing for people with a family history of a medical condition may also be recommended.
+Not only do families share their genetic information, but they also often share their environment and elements of their lifestyle.
+Healthcare professionals can predict which individuals in a family may be at increased risk of developing certain conditions by recognizing patterns of chronic diseases and genetic conditions among relatives.
+It’s important that you know and share your family’s medical history with your doctor so that together you can take steps to reduce your own risk.
+Regular checkups by different specialists or testing for people with a family history of a medical condition may also be recommended.
 Family health history is so important that in 2004, the United States Surgeon General (read: the country’s head honcho when it comes to matters of public health) launched a national campaign to encourage all families to learn more about their health histories.

 Okay, so you might be wondering how to start compiling and recording your family health history.
 Here are some tips and questions to get you started:

 - A three-generation family history is usually sufficient, but if you know more, feel free to write it down.
 Three generations would include you and your siblings, your parents, your aunts and uncles, and your grandparents and their brothers and sisters.